morcefaster/bldhol-interrogation/README.md

 - yes: after finishing the current prisoner, go to next cell

 - no: after finishing the current prisoner, get prompted for another

+## Notes

+- Male lux is ass.
+His interrogation numbers are hard to OCR due to his clothes.
+Might have to repeat several times.

+- Bugs are present, but whatever.